okeiro/hapi-fhir-jpaserver-starter/README.md

 ```bash
 mvn clean spring-boot:run -Pboot
 ```
-Server will then be accessible at http://localhost:8080/ and e.g. http://localhost:8080/fhir/metadata.
+Server will then be accessible at http://localhost:8080/ and eg. http://localhost:8080/fhir/metadata.
 Remember to adjust you overlay configuration in the application.yaml to the following:

 ```yaml
     tester: